MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_VerboseMeasurements** - Detailed performance measurement data for the save operation

+- **FinalDocSize** - The size of the document which is going to be saved finally.

 - **fMergeSucceeded** - Indicates if changes made by other users are merged to the document as part of the saving process.

 - **IOTransactionId** - unique identifier for various phases of save operation like loading and merging of document.

 #### Office.Word.Word.DocumentDirtyFlagChanged

+*[This event has been removed from current builds of Office, but might still appear in older builds.]*

 This event indicates Office Word edits a document that changes the document internal state into "dirty".
 It allows Microsoft to evaluate the feature health of edit-document.
 The event is a heartbeat of user edits.
 It's also used to calculated monthly active users/devices.